 - Complete an individual project based on an original piece of research

 - Tap into the Library’s vast selection of electronic resources, and borrow books locally via the Society of College, National and University Libraries (SCOLNUL) scheme

 Career opportunities when you complete this course differ according to your prior experience.

-What can you do with a Psychology and Learning Disability (Distance Learning) degree?
+What can you do with a Psychology and Learning Disability Master's degree?

 If you already have a professional career related to learning disability or other developmental disorders, you'll be in a stronger position to make significant progress in your career after the course.
 Previous students who were already in professional roles during the course have progressed to senior management positions, academic posts and doctoral level study.